Date & Location

 Training will take place between 12:30pm and 4:30pm ET.

-Payment should be provided in advance and can be made by Visa, MasterCard, company purchase order or check.
+Payment should be provided in advance and can be made by Visa, MasterCard, American Express, or company purchase order.
 For security purposes we do not accept credit card information by e-mail.
 AltaSim will contact you by phone to confirm payment information.

 Please mail payments/purchase orders to: